layilin/SP23-33852/_annotations/book4.md

 140.305 "melt with the minings of the hectic fire."
 Gilmore identifies this line as an adaption from John Armstrong's description of a lung infection in *The Art of Preserving Health* (1744).

 [plant] 140.309 cow-itch.
 Cowitch (*Mucuna pruriens*), a viny plant that produces severe itching after contact with skin.
 Was used on sugar plantations as compost, forage, and cattle feed.
 Its seeds destroy intestinal parasites.
-Native to the tropical and subtropical Old World.
+Likely native to tropical Asia and possibly Africa.

 140.310 melasses.
 Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.